ChrisWoodgate/chriswoodgate.github.io/_pages/about.md

 </figure>
 -->

 Most broadly, I am interested in the physics of materials for energy applications.
 My current research focuses on the physics of alloys and magnetic systems.
 In particular, I am interested in how atomic arrangements in alloys can affect their physical properties.
-For more information about my research and teaching, please see the other pages on this site.
+For more information about my research, teaching, and outreach, please see the other pages on this site.

 <figure style="width: 300px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/mrs_fall.jpg" alt="">